getkirby/demo-manager/README.md

 ## Installation and usage

 1. Create a template repo.
 The contents of that repository will be set up for each demo user.
-You can customize the demo build with a `.build.php` file at the root of your template repo.
+You can customize the demo build with a `.hooks.php` file at the root of your template repo.
 Our own template repo is the [Kirby Demokit](https://github.com/getkirby/demokit).
 2. Clone the `demo-manager` repository to a directory that can be accessed by your webserver.
 3. Install the Composer dependencies with `composer install`.
 4. Create an empty `data` directory inside the `demo-manager` and create a `config.php` file within it.
 You can find all configuration options in the [source code](src/Demo/Config.php).
 The bare minimum are the following options: